maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 13.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Change the rendering from **Lit** to **Nanite Visualization | Triangles**.
 Zoom in and out.
 Notice that it store clusters of polygons in these triangles.
 They do change as they zoom in and out and unlike LOD's different sections change on their own at different times.
 This masks the transitions and makes them quite imperceptible.
+With LOD's the entire model changes but with nanites it is cluster by cluster.

 https://user-images.githubusercontent.com/5504953/184510148-00b27063-84d3-4bce-8b34-54bac28402fd.mp4